brittlesoft/httpzipdir/README.md

 When such a file is requested, `httpdirzip` will stream the content of the subdirectory as a zipfile to the client.

+The index template was lifted mostly verbatim from the output of lighttpd's dirlisting module.

 # Usage

 ```